downunderShu/gsyzbj/content/studies/2025-11-09-Rethinking-MMC.md

 date = 2025-10-03T00:00:00+10:00
 lastmod = 2025-11-09T00:00:00+10:00
 author = "Shu Guo"
 copyright = "© 2025 Shu Guo.
-This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/)."
+All rights reserved."
 image_license = """
 Image 1 & 2: © Shutterstock.
 Licensed for use in this publication.
 Image 3 & 4: © Shu Guo.
 All rights reserved."""